websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/customizing-configuration-settings/adding-theme-settings.md

     </#if>
     ```

-1. rebuild and redeploy the updated Theme:
+1. Rebuild and redeploy the updated Theme:

     ```bash
     cd liferay-t6s3
+    ```

+    ```bash
     .\gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
     ```

     ```note::
        If testing on Windows, you may need to build the module first with ``.\gradlew build`` and then manually copy the JAR to Docker with ``docker cp t6s3-impl\marketing-theme\dist\marketing-theme.war docker-container-name:/opt/liferay/osgi/modules`` directly if deployment fails.
     ```

 1. Open your browser to `https://localhost:8080`, open the Product Menu, and go to *Site Builder* &rarr; *Pages*.
 Click the gear icon.

 1. Scroll down to the *Show Footer* setting, toggle it to *Yes*, and enter a value for the *footer-text* Theme Setting.